boraozarslan/Game-Box-Online/README.md

 Multiple types of collision can be tracked by our game, including player-to-player and player to boundaries.

+_Menu_

+Any keystroke on the splash screen will lead to the menu, where the user can choose between starting a single-player game, joining an online multiplayer game or exiting.

+_Particles_

+Game Box Online decided to keep the smoke trail feature that Ubisoft's API came with.
+It gives our ninjas an effervescent touch.

 # Features

 _Health Status Bar_